Last updated: 01 July 2018, 11:57

 All but one of our number then returned to The Sheep on Sheep Street in Stow for lunch, where the Chain of Jerries was produced for inspection and discussion.
 By mid-afternoon the sky had darkened, an easterly wind had picked up and a few sleet flurries were blowing about – apparently justifying the change to the timetable.
 Thanks due to Steve Kingsford of the Chipping Norton branch of RBL for representing the Legion and for adding their tribute to the grave.
 For our part, we were honoured to represent absent family members Gillian (residing in Australia) and Josephine (residing in New Zealand).

 21-26.April.2018 : Our most ambitious gathering yet, a six-day expedition to Serbia, proved to be a resounding success thanks in large measure to the exceptional planning and organisation carried out by Tony Summers.
-A fully illustrated report is being prepared and will appear on this website in due course.
-Suffice it to say in these preliminary remarks that eleven of us were very cordially received in both Ram and Kovin.
-Lesson No.1 was that there were two aircraft shot down at the same location on different dates, the Beaufighter of 255 Squadron and a Liberator yet to be fully identified.
-If nothing else, this new gleaning - coming from an eyewitness to the Liberator crash - alerted us to the possibility of confusion between two nominally unrelated incidents.
+The preliminary edition of a fully illustrated report now appears on this website, linked from the Site Map page.
+Suffice it to say here that eleven of us were very cordially received in both Ram and Kovin.
+What we discovered was that some confusion exists in local folk memory – was only one aircraft shot down, or two at the same location on slightly different dates?
+If there was a second Allied aircraft lost, reported by one local as a Liberator, it is yet to be identified.
+This confusion, along with apparent discrepancies in the casualty records of the 255 crew members, leaves scope for further enquiries.

 Online news stories from earlier years: